Baardrw/TDT4265Project/Notes.md

 for 24k iterations, starting from a learning rate of 0.01 and reducing it to 0.001 at 18k iterations.
 It takes ∼4 hours of training on a single 8-GPU machine under this setting.

+Maybe add more transforms to fit better to naplab dataset